Recidvst/pretty-console/README.md

 -   Your console printing will now be a little more pleasing :]

 ## To-do
--   Add full colourScheme choice support
+-   Add full colour scheme support
--
+-   Possible object improvements